Science meets surf: The sustainable future of surfboard manufacturing

 Hexagon and WYVE: Working together for sustainability

-To create a sustainable surfboard that offered each surfer the best experience, WYVE and SEATECH leveraged Hexagon’s expertise.
+To create a sustainable surfboard production process that would work for WYVE, SEATECH leveraged Hexagon’s expertise.

-The teams used Hexagon’s software solutions throughout their entire workflow.
-That included everything from capturing real-world data to design and validation, ensuring manufacturability and optimisation, production, and finally, quality and inspection reporting.
+The team defined an end-to-end workflow that used Hexagon’s software and hardware solutions at every stage.
+That included everything from capturing real-world data to design and validation, ensuring manufacturability and optimisation, production and, finally, quality inspection and reporting.

-Outlined below is the end-to-end workflow used by engineers to create WYVE’s cutting-edge surfboard design, including a breakdown of how the company used Hexagon’s technology at each stage.
+What follows is the complete workflow SEATECH and Hexagon engineers defined for creating WYVE’s cutting-edge surfboard design, including a breakdown of how the company used Hexagon’s technology at each stage.

 Real-world data capture with the Absolute Arm and Absolute Scanner AS1.